Planning A Winter Ski Trip To Niseko, Japan, With A Stop In Tokyo!

 Bottom line

-I’ll be heading back to Japan for a “proper” trip in the coming months, which I’m looking forward to.
-Up until now we’ve only done ski trips in North America or Europe, so it’ll be fun to see how the experience compares in Asia.
-I’m looking forward to checking out the Park Hyatt Niseko, and am open to other ideas on the trip, if there’s more that you’d like to read about…
+Shortly, we’ll be heading to Japan for a ski trip, which I’m very much looking forward to.
+Up until now, we’ve only done ski trips in North America or Europe, so it’ll be cool to see how the experience compares in Asia.
+I’m looking forward to checking out the Park Hyatt Niseko, Ritz-Carlton Reserve Niseko, and the two EDITION properties in Tokyo, so stay tuned.
+I’ll also have some fun flight reviews.

-Any thoughts or tips for our Niseko trip?
+Any thoughts or tips for our Japan trip, beyond what has already been shared?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.